 Redemption from the world of don'ts

-The moment you're pregnant, you're handed a full 8.5x11" sheet of paper printed out with the don'ts of pregnancy.
+Most of the pregnancy "no's" are myths.
 I highly urge you to ask why and do your own in-depth research on the actual risks and make your own informed decisions.
-Top Google search results, common pregnancy websites, and pregnancy apps all spurt the same "dangers"--you'll have to dig really, really deep.
-Ask why three levels deep beyond already-summarized articles.
-Find raw data and draw your own conclusions.
+Ask why three levels deep.